This is a concert film starring standup comic Margaret Cho, recorded live in Seattle in December 2001.

-I don't usually see these films (most of them only play on cable) but I was curious about Cho's act, having heard so much about her over the past few years.
-Well, after watching Notorious C.H.O., I walked away remembering something: I don't really find stand-up comics that funny.
+I don't usually watch concert films – most only play on cable – but I was curious about Cho's act, having heard so much about her over the past few years.
+Well, after sitting through Notorious C.H.O., I walked away remembering something: I don't really find standup comics that funny.
 I am much more entertained by watching normal people in comic situations.
-Stand-ups have always struck me as obnoxious, self-involved, high-strung people, the kind I would never want to hang out with, and Margaret Cho is no different.
+Standups have always struck me as obnoxious, self-involved, high-strung people, the kind I would never want to hang out with.
+Margaret Cho is no exception.

-Cho's got four basic gimmicks: excessively raunchy sex jokes; amusing imitations of her judgmental Korean mother; clear-eyed, Richard Pryor-style reflections on her past problems with alcohol and eating disorders; and tiresome platitudes about how all minorities, especially gays, need to be treated with respect and love.
-Well obviously, Margaret, 90% of your audience is gay, so of course they're going to applaud you every time you say that.
+Cho's got four basic shticks: excessively raunchy sex jokes; amusing imitations of her judgmental Korean mother; clear-eyed, Richard Pryor-style reflections on her past problems with alcohol and eating disorders; and rote platitudes about how all minorities, especially gays, need to be treated with respect and love.
+Well obviously, Margaret, 90% of your audience is gay, so of course they're going to go wild every time you say that.
 Talk about preaching to the choir.
-Anyway, her impressions of her mother are fun to watch for a while, and her personal stories are very interesting, but I didn't find her as funny as everybody else in the theatre did.
+Anyway, her impressions of her mother are fun for a while, and her personal stories are very interesting, but I didn't find her as funny as everybody else in the theater did.
+Your mileage may vary.